azadbolour/programming-practices/README.md

 # Programming Practices

-Code snippets and accompanying WIKI used in studying programming concepts and practices.
+Code snippets and accompanying WIKI used to study programming concepts and practices.

 Try pretty-printing sample code: